theWinterDojer/BaseClean/README.md

 ## 🎯 What is BaseClean?

 BaseClean allows users to permanently remove unwanted tokens from their wallets by transferring them directly to a burn address (`0x000000000000000000000000000000000000dEaD`).
-Unlike traditional token burners that require users to approve smart contracts, BaseClean uses direct wallet transfers.

 ## ✨ Features